michal-bures/konkr_data/ai-chatter/default.md

 - Now you're really pushing your luck...
 - Testing my patience, are you?

-> invaded, suffered minor damage, friendly
+> reaction, invaded, suffered minor damage, friendly
 - Hey!
 What was that for?
 - What the hell?
 - What was that?
 - Like, seriously?

-> invaded, suffered minor damage, neutral, stronger
+> reaction, invaded, suffered minor damage, neutral, stronger
 - Hey!
 What do you think you're doing?!
 - I did not allow you to take that!
 - Looking for trouble, huh?
 - You're really pushing it, you know?

-> invaded, suffered minor damage, hostile, stronger
+> reaction, invaded, suffered minor damage, hostile, stronger
 - You will regret that.
 - No, I will not let that slide.
 - You're going to pay for that.
 - Looking for more trouble, huh?

-> invaded, suffered minor damage, not friendly
+> reaction, invaded, suffered minor damage, not friendly
 - I knew this was coming...
 - I knew you couldn't be trusted...
 - I knew you were up to no good...